Painting the figure in oils.

 Canvases:

-I typically paint on loose primed linen which I cut to size and tape to board.
+I typically use loose linen taped to board.

 Pre-prepared canvas panels are also fine.

-We will be working on 2x smaller pieces, (I would recommend roughly 25x35cm)
+We will be working on two smaller pieces, (I would recommend roughly 25x35cm)

 (40x55cm roughly)